Budibase/website/content/blog/automation/create-a-workflow-model.md

 * **Rule-based workflows -** Some actions aren’t always required but are still triggered by a previous step being completed.

 Of course, this is only a theoretical framework.
 In the real world, we might encounter grey areas, fringe cases, or other scenarios where different structures could be equally valid.

+Take a look at our guide to [business process management tools](https://budibase.com/blog/automation/business-process-management-tools/).

 ### 4. Outline underlying business rules